amplitude/amplitude-docs/content/collections/data/en/autocapture.md

 ### Autocapture security options

 Amplitude also provides flexibility to refine the pages for which you configure Autocapture.
-We recommend you utilize these capabilities, especially if your organization requires higher restrictions or safeguards and/or your website or app may contain pages with highly sensitive data, such as those in financial services, healthcare, and medical technologies.
+You should use these capabilities, especially if your organization requires stronger restrictions or safeguards, or your website or app may contain pages with highly sensitive data, such as those in financial services, healthcare, and medical technologies.

 #### Limit click tracking